Auth

 Each code is valid for up to 5 minutes, after which a new one can be sent.
 Successive codes remain valid until expiry.
 When possible choose the longest code length acceptable to your use case, at a minimum of 6.
 This can be configured in the Authentication Settings.

-Please be aware that Phone MFA is vulnerable to SIM swap attacks where an attacker will call a mobile provider and ask to port the target's phone number to a new SIM card and then use the said SIM card to intercept an MFA code.
-Please evaluate the your application's tolerance for such an attack.
+Be aware that Phone MFA is vulnerable to SIM swap attacks where an attacker will call a mobile provider and ask to port the target's phone number to a new SIM card and then use the said SIM card to intercept an MFA code.
+Evaluate the your application's tolerance for such an attack.
 You can read more about SIM swapping attacks here